Share This Guide, Choose Your Platform!

 - The form also shows the address where you keep the company’s statutory registers.

 - The full name(s) and service address of all company officers.
 These include directors and the company secretary.
 In addition, directors must also provide their date of birth, nationality, occupation and residential address.
 The Companies House register does not show the residential address.
 It only shows the month and year for the director’s date of birth.
-Please note, nowadays, most limited company contractors do not have a company secretary.
+Basically, nowadays, most limited company contractors do not have a company secretary.
 This is because there is now no legal requirement for this.

 - The full names of the shareholders.
 This includes certain shareholder information such as the type of shares in issue and the details of any transfer of shares.